Mariellen at Mandu, Madhya Pradesh, the largest fort in India

 Travel with caution, yes.
 A million times yes.
 Read My Top Tips for Women Travelling in India.
 I practise cautious, safe travel strategies every day.
 There is no guarantee that if you do all the “right things” – wear conservative, Indian clothing, follow cultural norms, use safe travel strategies, and stay alert and confident – that nothing bad will happen to you.
 But based on my experience, I think it does mitigate risk.

+There is a stigma around female solo travel India that I feel is somewhat undeserved.
 Personally, I have found travelling in India to be the most rewarding adventure of my life.
 I know I have an affinity for the culture here, and perhaps my attitude plays a part.
 I am open and trusting, I like India and Indians, and I feel happy and privileged to be here.
 I have always approached India with the attitude of a seeker, which essentially means I try and accept everything that happens as a life lesson.
 And I always stay alert to my surroundings, and use my razor-sharp instincts — honed from years of use — to keep me safe.

 - Read my Top Tips for Women Travelling in India